top of page

 Impact

-• Employers have the tools they need to navigate the transition to skills-based talent management confidently.
+Employers navigate the transition to skills-based talent management confidently.

-• All individuals can confidently articulate their value, and that value is universally recognised in jobs they'll enjoy in companies that can set them up for success.
+Members can confidently articulate their value, and that value is universally recognised in jobs and companies that can set them up for success.

-• "Recruitment advertising" is retired in favour of more accurate and psychologically safe skills-based models where people see opportunities they are right for over opportunities with the largest recruitment budget.
+"Recruitment advertising" is retired in favour of more accurate and psychologically safe skills-based models.